ethersphere/SWIPs/SWIPs/swip-reward-investors.md

 Stamp payments are a great place to add this fee.
 Stamp buyers are expressing an intention to store data on the network which is the behavior that is synonymous with the success of the network.
 Backing BZZ only with DAI loses value to inflation just as USD loses value to inflation.
 BZZ should be backed by future stamp fees, unlinked from USD.

 To ensures that BZZ retains on-chain liquidity, the fee on stamp payments will be deposited into to a Swarm Foundation owned Uniswap v2 DAI-BZZ pool.
 This concept has already been proven by [Maker's smart burn engine](https://makerburn.com/#/buyback).
 See [here](https://vote.makerdao.com/polling/QmQmxEZp#poll-detail) for more background.
 Maker chose Uniswap v2 instead of more modern solutions because it is battle tested and has less attack surface.
-Uniswap v2 is the simplest way to provide market depth to a free floating token pair.
+Uniswap v2 is one of the simplest way to provide market depth to a free floating token pair.

-While on-chain liquidity is a public good, the pool fee should not be so low as to encourage speculation (e.g., 0.01%).
+The Uniswap pool fee should not be so low as to encourage speculation (e.g., 0.01%).
 Excessive BZZ price volatility is not in the interest of actual users of the Swarm network.
-Therefore, the Uniswap pool fee should be fairly high, like 0.5%, to increase transaction costs a bit and reduce short-term speculation.
+Therefore, the Uniswap pool fee should be fairly high, like 0.5%, to increase transaction costs a bit and discourage short-term speculation.

 Prior to this SWIP, rational investors were only distantly concerned with the success of the network.
 The day-to-day sale of postage stamps was of little concern.
-After this SWIP, rational investors should want to optimize the price fluctuation of BZZ to encourage the purchase of postage stamps.
+After this SWIP, rational investors should want to optimize the price fluctuations of BZZ to encourage the purchase of postage stamps.
 Postage stamp purchasers are mostly concerned about buying storage and don't want to think about BZZ price.
 Therefore, rational investors will want to minimize BZZ price volatility.

 ### Background on the Price Oracle